blaisewang/img2latex-mathpix/README.md

 To change your API keys, macOS and Windows users will find a menu item called `API Credentials` by clicking this app's menu bar icon.

-Linux users need to change it manually by finding the `config` file and edit it by text editor.

-**Do not share your `config` file with others.**
+Linux users can open the `API Credentials` dialogue by right-clicking anywhere inside the application.

-This app will also not send your API keys to others except for MathpixOCR API server (see [OCRRequestHelper.java](https://github.com/blaisewang/img2latex-mathpix/blob/master/src/main/java/io/OCRRequestHelper.java) to learn how your API keys are used).
+**Note**, this app will not send your API keys to others except for MathpixOCR API server (see [OCRRequestHelper.java](https://github.com/blaisewang/img2latex-mathpix/blob/master/src/main/java/io/OCRRequestHelper.java) to learn how your API keys are used).

 ## Usage